 By the time the next treatment is given, most of the normal cells have repaired the damage, but the tumor tissue has not.
 This process is repeated for a total of 10 to 30 treatments, usually given once a day, five days a week; depending on the type of tumor.
 The use of radiation therapy provides most patients with improved outcomes and longer survival rates compared to surgery alone or the best supportive care.

-Radiosurgery is a treatment method that uses specialized radiation delivery systems to focus radiation at the site of the tumor while minimizing the radiation dose to the surrounding brain.
+Radiosurgery is a treatment method that uses specialized radiation delivery systems to focus radiation at the site of the tumor, while minimizing the radiation dose to the surrounding brain.
 Radiosurgery may be used in select cases for tumor recurrence, often using additional information derived from MRS or PET scans.
 It is rarely used in the initial treatment of GBM.

 The AANS does not endorse any treatments, procedures, products or physicians referenced in these patient fact sheets.
-This information is provided as an educational service and is not intended to serve as medical advice.
-Anyone seeking specific neurosurgical advice or assistance should consult his or her neurosurgeon, or locate one in your area through the AANS’ Find a Board-certified Neurosurgeon” online tool.
+This information provided is an educational service and is not intended to serve as medical advice.
+Anyone seeking specific neurosurgical advice or assistance should consult his or her neurosurgeon, or locate one in your area through the AANS’ Find a Board-certified Neurosurgeon online tool.